shader-slang/slang/docs/target-compatibility.md

 SM6.5 Wave Intrinsics are supported, but requires a downstream DXC compiler that supports SM6.5.
 As it stands the DXC shipping with windows does not.

-## WaveShuffle/BroadcastLaneAt
+## WaveShuffle

-`WaveShuffle` and `WaveReadLaneAt` are Slang specific intrinsic additions to expand the options available around `WaveReadLaneAt`.
+`WaveShuffle` and `WaveBroadcastLaneAt` are Slang specific intrinsic additions to expand the options available around `WaveReadLaneAt`.

+To be clear this means they will not compile directly on 'standard' HLSL compilers such as `dxc`, but Slang HLSL *output* (which will not contain these intrinsics) can (and typically is) compiled via dxc.

 The difference between them can be summarized as follows

 * WaveBroadcastLaneAt - laneId must be a compile time constant
 * WaveReadLaneAt - laneId can be dynamic but *MUST* be the same value across the Wave ie 'dynamically uniform' across the Wave
-* WaveShuffle - laneId can be truly dynamic
+* WaveShuffle - laneId can be truly dynamic (NOTE!
+That it is not strictly truly available currently on all targets, specifically HLSL)

 Other than the different restrictions on laneId they act identically to WaveReadLaneAt.

-NOTE!
-That using WaveShuffle to target `HLSL` will produce `WaveReadLaneAt` in the output `HLSL`.
-This means strictly speaking the `dynamically uniform` *still applies*, and the correct behavior will only be seen on hardware that allows the loosened requirements of laneId, otherwise the result will be undefined.
+`WaveBroadcastLaneAt` and `WaveReadLaneAt` will work on all targets that support wave intrinsics, with the only current restriction being that on GLSL targets, only scalars and vectors are supported.

+`WaveShuffle` will always work on CUDA/Vulkan.

+On HLSL based targets currently `WaveShuffle` will be converted into `WaveReadLaneAt`.
+Strictly speaking this means it *requires* the `laneId` to be `dynamically uniform` across the Wave.
+In practice some hardware supports the loosened usage, and others does not.
+In the future this may be fixed in Slang and/or HLSL to work across all hardware.
+For now if you use `WaveShuffle` on HLSL based targets it will be necessary to confirm that `WaveReadLaneAt` has the loosened behavior for all the hardware intended.
+If target hardware does not support the loosened restrictions it's behavior is undefined.

 ## Tesselation